bocse/scentsee-backend/README.md

 # ScentSee Backend #

-Part of Application for retrieving online information about perfumes and structuring it in a searchable space structure.
+    Part of application for retrieving online information about perfumes and structuring it in a searchable space structure.
 Part of Scentsee backend architecture.

 ### What is this repository for? ###